cazumbaugh3/CIS-751-Computer-and-Information-Security/Lab_Assignment_4/report.md

 ![Invalid certificate if a byte of the certificate is modified](./Screenshots/task3_c.png)

 Currently, SEEDPKILab2020.com is set up such that it is mapped to localhost.
-Thus, it stands to reason that we should arrive at the same page by navigating to `https://localhost:4433` since we are cpnnecting to the same server.
+Thus, it stands to reason that we should arrive at the same page by navigating to `https://localhost:4433` since we are connecting to the same server.
 However, as shown in the below figure this is not the case.
 During registration, the certificate was created with the name "SEEDPKILab2020.com".
 When Firefox attempts to connect, it notices that the name of the site we are trying to connect to does not match the name on the certificate, and it generates a warning that the certificate is not valid for the name "localhost".
 We can bypass this by adding an exception in the browser, though this is a security feature and helps to protect us from visiting a malicious website.

 ![The certificate name is not valid](./Screenshots/task3_d2.png)